Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 Brewing Device

 The obvious first choice is the pour over brewing device.
-Ask yourself the level of difficulty you can handle along with your desire to experiment with coffee flavor.
-Flat-bottomed drippers, like BeeHouse or Melitta, are easier and more forgiving but the flavor is more earthy.
+Ask yourself the level of difficulty you can handle, along with your desire to experiment with coffee flavor.
+Flat-bottomed drippers, like BeeHouse or Melitta, are easier and more forgiving although they taste more earthy.

-Cone-shaped drippers, like V60 and Chemex, are my personal favorites as conical shape extracts more even flavor, but they require more precision.
+Cone-shaped drippers, like V60 and Chemex, are my personal favorites as conical shape leads to a more steady flow for even flavor, but they require more precision given a faster pour time.

 Filters